 Lost tourists were a common childhood occurrence.
 Folks in big vehicles towing campers and boats hopelessly attempting to navigate a community that had no addresses and the “town” on the map consisted of one rambling log building that housed the post office, the store, the bar, and the café.
 Miles from where they needed to be, confused tourists on dead-end dirt roads would enquire of kids on horseback.
 “Where is the lake?” or “How do I find Mason’s resort”.
 Faced with visitors who had no cellphones, no GPS, no compass, and no sense of direction, we would patiently recite the directions that had become part of our DNA.
 “Go back to the highway, turn left, go 11 miles till you see a big sign that says Van’s Corner.
 Turn left, go 3 miles to the dead-end T and turn right.
 Go 2 miles and Mason’s will be on the left.
 You can’t miss it.”

-We lived in complete confidence in our current location, our destination, and unwavering trust that if we could not get there on our own, we had an army of moms and dads organized and ready to drive us where we needed to go.
-Our ten-year-old selves lack driver’s licenses and eighth-grade diplomas, yet we stood in the security of knowing where we were, we where we wanted to go, and how we would get there.
+We lived in complete confidence in our current location, our destination, and unwavering trust that if we could not get there on our own, we had an army of moms and dads organized and ready to drive us where we needed to be.
+Our ten-year-old selves lack driver’s licenses and eighth-grade diplomas, yet we stood in the security of knowing our place in the world.

 Where do we start to find our way to hope in our future?
 How about knowing how hopeful we are?
-The University of Pennsylvania’s Positive Psychology Center offers the a description and access to a downloadable copy of Snyder’s Adult Hope Scale.
+The University of Pennsylvania’s Positive Psychology Center offers a description and access to a downloadable copy of Snyder’s Adult Hope Scale.
 The scale consists of 12 items and can be completed in just a few minutes.
-With an idea of our own level of hopefulness we can begin to examine where we are, where we want to go and create our own map of how we can get there and, in the process, creating new signposts and markers to guide us forward.
+With an idea of our own level of hopefulness, we can begin to examine where we are, and where we want to go and create our own map of how we can get there, and, in the process, create new signposts and markers to guide us forward.